-The Honors Program offers an enriched academic and cocurricular course of study to gifted, motivated students.
-Meredith College actively recruits Honors students and offers the rigorous and relevant academic experiences that such students expect.
-Honors students shape their own curriculum.
-Through common course work and individualized study and research, Honors students acquire a superior intellectual foundation while exploring subject areas of interest.
-The program, which spans four years, challenges the Honors student to expand her power of thinking analytically, critically, and creatively; to increase her knowledge; to stretch her imagination; to improve her communication skills; to achieve a clear sense of life direction; and to develop as a substantial and whole individual.
+The Honors Program at Meredith offers an enriched academic and co-curricular program of study to gifted, motivated students.
+The college actively recruits Honors students and offers the rigorous and relevant academic experiences that such students expect.
+Through common course work and individualized study and research, Honors students acquire a superior intellectual foundation as they explore subject areas of interest.
+The program, which spans four years, challenges the Honors student to expand her power of thinking - analytically, critically, and creatively; to increase her knowledge; to stretch her imagination; to improve her communication skills; to achieve a clear sense of life direction; and to develop as a substantial and whole individual.
 See page 54.